doc4d/docs/docs/API/DataClassAttributeClass.md

 The `.path` property <!-- REF DataClassAttributeClass.path.Summary -->returns the path of an alias attribute based upon a relation<!-- END REF -->.

-> This property is not returned for an alias attribute based upon another attribute of the same dataclass.

 #### Example

 ```4d